oman21/ads-tracker/README.md

 1. Start the Adonis API, run migrations, and seed the admin user.
 2. Start the React dev server and sign in with the seeded credentials.
-3. Create a new ad in the UI.
-Leave targeting as “Show to everyone” to allow any device.
+3. Create a new ad in the UI, choose (or reuse) a slot key so multiple ads can compete in the same widget, and fill in country/province/city, device, or GAID/IDFA filters as needed.
-4. Click “Generate partner pixel” to see the `<script>` tag and drop it into a test HTML page.
+4. Click “Generate partner snippet” to see the `<script>` tag (per slot key) and drop it into a test HTML page.
-5. Provide `data-device-type="gaid"`/`idfa` plus the identifier to exercise device-level targeting.
+5. When dropping the snippet into a page, always include `data-partner` (for revenue attribution) and optionally add contextual attributes such as `data-country`, `data-province`, `data-city`, `data-category`, `data-device-class`, `data-device-type`, and `data-device-id` when the advertiser has targeting constraints.
+If no targeting values are set, you can omit them and the ad will render for everyone by default.
-6. Use the CTA inside the rendered ad to generate click events; trigger conversions with the exposed `window.adsPixelConversion_*` helper.
+6. Use the CTA inside the rendered ad to generate click events; trigger conversions with the exposed `window.adsPixelConversion_<partnerKey>` helper.
 7. Return to the CMS dashboard to view the reporting cards populate with new totals, partner rows, and recent activity.

 That’s it!
 The API will persist analytics inside MySQL and the UI polls the stats endpoint to show updated counters.